phosphor-icons/vue/README.md

 </script>
 ```

+**Note:** Due to a [bug](https://github.com/vuejs/rollup-plugin-vue/issues/401) in rollup-plugin-vue, tree-shaking is currently broken in this version.

 ### Props

 Icon components accept all attributes that you can pass to a normal SVG element, including inline `height`/`width`, `x`/`y`, `opacity`, plus `@click` and other `v-on` handlers.
 The main way of styling them will usually be with the following props: